V-Sekai/manuals/decisions/20221019-replicate-sync-100-000-entities.md

 The state database should be smaller to avoid replication traffic on non-liveliness.

-The calculation of who to pair and to find nearby or relevant players is a N^2 loop.
-Use better algorithms to lower O (N^2) into O (N log N).

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-The proposed solution can be solved in O (N log N).
 This document is a general problem statement.

 ## Positive Consequences <!-- optional -->